captainwycliffe/saturn-hula-hooping/README.md

 # saturn-hula-hooping
-just a simple astrological project
+just a simple astrological project for zodiac sign app and the solar system